Santa Monica Mountains: Fauna

 Snakes are common but only occasionally seen: the Southern Pacific rattlesnake (the only venomous species), mountain kingsnake, California kingsnake, gopher snake, and garter snake.
 The mountains are also home to the western fence lizard and the coastal whiptail.
-Also the endangered Southern California Distinct Population Segment of steelhead is found here.

-The population of red-legged frogs is small and isolated, and was impacted by the Woolsey Fire swept through the area in November 2018.
+The population of red-legged frogs is small and isolated, and was impacted by the Woolsey Fire that swept through the area in November 2018.